google/crosvm/docs/book/src/running_crosvm/advanced_usage.md

 ## Multiprocess Mode

 By default crosvm runs in multiprocess mode.
 Each device that supports running inside of a sandbox will run in a jailed child process of crosvm.
-The appropriate minijail seccomp policy files must be present either in `/usr/share/policy/crosvm` or in the path specified by the `--seccomp-policy-dir` argument.
 The sandbox can be disabled for testing with the `--disable-sandbox` option.

 ## GDB Support